Activities

 - Dance Club

-- About: Dance Club starts at the beginning of September and runs until May.
+- About: Dance Club starts at the beginning of January and runs until May (Days TBD).
 We rehearse weekly with yoga, ballet barre, across the floor combo and culminate with jazz routines.
 We perform at community events for District 135, Carl Sandburg and the Village of Orland Park.

 - Pride Club